clempers/Pokemon/README.md

 ocamlc -o pokemon graphics.cma unix.cma pokemon.ml

+As of right now the compiler will complain a ton about warnings and stuff, but ignore it.

 the output will then be named pokemon.

 When running the program clicking anywhere will bring up an info window of the pokemon clicked on.